TeneoProtocolAI/teneo-sdk/README.md

 const rooms = await sdk.listRooms();
 console.log(`You have access to ${rooms.length} rooms`);

 // 5.
-Subscribe to a room
+Send a message to a room
-const myRoom = rooms[0];
-await sdk.subscribeToRoom(myRoom.id);
+// Note: For private rooms, you're always subscribed automatically

-// 6.
-Send a message to the room await sdk.sendMessage("What's the weather in NYC?", { room: myRoom.id });
+// For public rooms, you need to subscribe first with sdk.subscribeToRoom(roomId) await sdk.sendMessage("What's the weather in NYC?", { room: rooms[0].id });

 // The coordinator will select the best agent and return the results
 ```

 **Important:** Messages must be sent to a room.
-You can use your private rooms or create new ones.
+Private rooms are always subscribed; public rooms require explicit subscription.

 ---